-Dr. Janine Archer joined the University of Salford in November 2016 and is a member of the School for Midwifery, Nursing, Social Work and Social Science.
-Dr. Archer has been appointed the programme leader for Nursing Associate; working alongside care assistants and registered nurses, Nursing Associate Programme will ensure patients continue to get the compassionate care they deserve.
-There is significant scope here for this role to transform the nursing and care workforce.
+Janine joined the University of Salford in November 2016 appointed to lead the development of the Health Education England Nursing Associate pilot and subsequently developing this into a Higher Degree apprenticeship.
+The Nursing Associate Programme will ensure patients continue to get the compassionate care they deserve and there is significant scope here for this role to transform the nursing and care workforce.

 Prior to joining the University of Salford, Dr. Janine Archer was employed at the University of Manchester as a Lecturer in Mental Health Nursing.
-She qualified as a mental health nurse and with additional cognitive behavioural therapy training, Dr. Archer has extensive experience in Primary Care Mental Health service delivery and development.
+She qualified as a mental health nurse and with additional cognitive behavioural therapy training and was awarded a prestigious Department of Health Researcher Development Award enabling Doctorate level studies and her PhD examined ‘Collaborative Care for Depression in Primary Care’.
+Dr. Archer has extensive experience in Primary Care Mental Health service delivery and development.
 In addition Dr. Archer has practiced as a National Health Service manager and leader and has worked for the National Institute for Mental Health in England introducing and evaluating new ways of working in primary care mental health.

 - Fellow of Higher Education Academy